Table of Contents

 H2 is oxidized, which means that the electrons will be released, and it acts as a reductant.

 Summary:The acid-base-reaction, as well as the redox reaction, are donor-acceptor reactions.
 The difference is that, in acid-base-reactions, protons are transferred; in redox reactions, electrons are transferred.

 Quantitative Analysis (Chemical Calculation)

-The basic requirement for all chemical calculations is the knowledge of the essential size, dimensions and fundamental units, which are the so-called SI-Units (Système international d’unités).
+The basic requirement for all chemical calculations is knowledge of essential measurements and fundamental units, which are known as SI Units (Système international d’unités).

 Unit of the atomic mass: 1 u → compares the mass of a hydrogen atom with another atom